LiberTEM/LiberTEM/docs/source/install.rst

     $ source activate libertem

-Afterwards, your shell prompt should be prefixed with `(libertem)` to indicate that the environment is active:
+Afterwards, your shell prompt should be prefixed with :code:`(libertem)` to indicate that the environment is active:

 .. code-block:: shell